mrefish/elixir-school/lessons/specifics/iex_helpers.md

 ```

 And now we can even combine this with the autocomplete features of our shell.
-Imagine we were exploring GenServer for the first time:
+Imagine we were exploring Map for the first time:

 ```elixir
 iex> h Map